Train Accident Kills At Least 6 People In Denmark

 Police say they're still trying to learn more details about what happened.
 Danish media report that an object from the freight train may have forced the passenger train to stop suddenly.
 The item that fell from the freight train has variously been reported as a piece of cargo or a tarpaulin.

 Images from the scene showed heavy damage to the passenger train, including a partially caved-in nose.
-Windows were shattered, and debris scattered the tracks.
+Windows were shattered, and debris littered the tracks.
 The freight train, which was carrying a load that included crates of Carlsberg beer, was also damaged.
 Photos showed that several long tarpaulins covering the train's cargo trailers had been ripped apart.

 Emergency crews at the scene have been hampered by high winds, and even after the adjacent roadway was reopened, a high-wind advisory kept high-profile vehicles off the bridge.
 Police also asked drivers to move through the area of the crash at a steady pace — and not slow down to stare or take photos of the accident scene.